1) Saracens and Quins left scratching their heads

 4) Bristol running out of domestic comforts

 With five rounds to head, Bristol is 9th.
-They could have taken that at the start of the season however, with the lowest four golf equipment all having gained six and lost 11 fits, bonus points have made the distinction.
-They picked up some other against Worcester; however it was scant comfort after lacking out on a win that would have given them a 10-factor cushion.
+They could have taken that at the start of the season; however, with the lowest four golf equipment players, having gained six and lost 11 fits, bonus points have made the distinction.
+They picked up some other against Worcester; however, it was scant comfort after lacking out on a win that would have given them a 10-factor cushion.
 Five teams are preventing to keep away from the drop, and Bath could be part of them if they lose to Bristol at Twickenham on 6 April.
 Three of Bristol’s five suites are against teams around them, concluding with a go-to Newcastle.
-They have the simplest two domestic matches left, and one is against Saracens; however their coach, Pat Lam, is looking up.
-“We can’t get stuck up in the desk,” he said.
+They have the simplest two domestic matches left, and one is against Saracens; however, their coach, Pat Lam, is looking up.
+“We can’t get stuck in the desk,” he said.
 “There are 25 points on offer, and that’s how we see it.”
 Paul Rees

 5) Exeter display the way to take the cake from Cokanasiga